maxspevack/spevack.org/index.md

 <strong style="color: #50fa7b;">Senior Principal Linux Architect</strong>
 <strong style="color: #50fa7b;">Chief of Staff to the CTO</strong>

-Acting as the strategic "fixer" for the CTO, driving cross-functional alignment and operational velocity across the engineering organization.
+Acting as the strategic "fixer" for the CTO, re-architecting the engineering organization for velocity and accountability.

 *   **Organizational Transformation:** Architected and executed the reorganization of Engineering into "Linux Engineering" (Build) and "Release All Things" (Delivery), clarifying accountability and accelerating release velocity.
-*   **Automation & Efficiency:** Interim-led the Automation team to reduce image build cycles from quarterly to monthly, launching a fully automated pipeline for [Google Distributed Cloud](https://cloud.google.com/distributed-cloud-air-gapped), AMD, and NVIDIA streams.
+*   **Turnaround Leadership:** Stepped in as interim leader of the Automation team to unblock stalled delivery pipelines.
+Reduced image build cycles from quarterly to monthly and launched automated pipelines for [Google Distributed Cloud](https://cloud.google.com/distributed-cloud-air-gapped) and NVIDIA before hiring a permanent Director.
 *   **Strategic Planning:** Led 2026 resource planning and prioritization, implementing AI-driven reporting frameworks to provide executive visibility into engineering output.

 <hr style="border-color: #44475a;">